Countdown to the Oscars: 10 Interesting Facts About the Academy Awards

 2. Dual nominations for the same role

-Bonus fact: An avid golfer, Fitzgerald later accidentally decapitated his Oscar while practicing his golf swing.
+Bonus fact: An avid golfer, Fitzgerald accidentally decapitated his Oscar while practicing his golf swing.
 At the time, because of metal shortages brought about by World War II, Oscar statuettes were made of plaster instead of gold-plated bronze.
-The Academy proceeded to provide him with a replacement statuette.
+The Academy proceeded to provide him with a replacement.

 3. The longest acceptance speech

 After being named Best Actress for her performance in Mrs. Miniver (1942), Greer Garson delivered the longest acceptance speech in Oscar history, running for nearly six minutes.
-She expressed her gratitude for the warm welcome she had received in Hollywood, and said that winning an Academy Award was «the opportunity of a lifetime.»
+Among other things, she expressed her gratitude for the warm welcome she had received in Hollywood, and said that winning an Academy Award was «the opportunity of a lifetime.»

 Bonus fact: Garson's long speech prompted the Academy put a time limit on speeches.